Make Fun Of Life!

 Problem: Janie’s friends were chipping in to buy her a wedding shower present.
 At first 10 friends chipped in but 2 of them dropped out.
 Each of the 8 had to chip in another dollar to bring the amount back up.
 How much money did they plan to collect?

-Solution: $40, which would be 10 friends at $4 each or 8 friends at $5 each, or perhaps Janie needs to get some friends who are not so cheap.
+Solution: $40, which would be 10 friends at $4 each or 8 friends at $5 each, or perhaps Janie needs to get some friends who are not so cheap?

 “Give them wisdom and devotion in the ordering of their common life that each may be to the other a strength in need, a counselor in perplexity, a comfort in sorrow, and a companion in joy.
 Amen.” -Author Unknown: as quoted in “Book of Common Prayer” (1662)

-Continue scrolling down this website page to read the rest of the article, or click or tap on these words to read “Fun and Learning about Prayers and Spiritual Affirmations” gathered by David Hugh Beaumont.
+Continue scrolling down this website page to read the rest of the article, or click or tap on these words to read Prayers And Spiritual Affirmations Gathered By David Hugh Beaumont.

 “A wedding is an event, but a marriage is an achievement.” -Author Unknown